top of page

 3) Common Cold: If you believe that your symptoms are simply those of the common cold, then you should not come in during the most acute phase of the illness: generally, the first 2-3 days of symptoms are when you are at your most infectious.
 However, since colds can be infectious for up to two weeks, and also because many symptoms (such as cough and runny nose) can persist long after you are likely to be infectious, this should not prevent you from coming in, although you are encouraged to wear a mask (see below) and to make liberal use of hand sanitiser.

-The Type II disposable masks on the desk, when properly worn, are rated as reducing the usual risk of transmission of all viruses by 98%, which makes the absolute risk of infecting someone else very low risk indeed.
+The Type II disposable masks, when properly worn, are rated as reducing the usual risk of transmission of all viruses by 98%, which makes the absolute risk of infecting someone else very low risk indeed.
+I keep a supply at the school.
 A clear plan to wear one of these if in doubt about your health status would be much appreciated.

 Update 6 June 2022

 MATTS re-opened as an in-person four days per week training course for teachers on 8th September 2021.
-During the recent "Covid lockdowns" we were unable to meet in groups for long periods and, with the support of STAT, developed a special training protocol to continue with part-time training during this period.
+During the recent "Covid lockdowns" we were unable to meet in groups for long periods and, with the support of STAT, developed a special training protocol to continue with part-time training during this period based on a combination of individual lessons and online group meetings.

 Now that we are again meeting together as a group, we continue to take precautions against Covid.
 We provide as much ventilation as possible, run high quality HEPA filters in all the classrooms at all times, and enable working in the garden when the weather permits.
 All students and teachers are encouraged to take occasional rapid antigen (lateral flow) tests at home, and we have these available here also.
 Teachers and students are no longer required to wear masks when working together, but are welcome to do so if they prefer.
 We keep a ready supply of disposable masks.